6 Keys to Smart Frugal Living

 This is especially true for expensive things such as furniture and cars.
 You want these to last as long as possible, and some extra money spent now can save you more in the future.

 This rule is especially important when it comes to food.
-People in the United States throw out somewhere between 14-25% of the food they buy.
+About 40% of the food supply in the United States is thrown away every year.
 That’s a lot of food wasted, and of course money wasted too.

 Think about how you handle your grocery shopping.
 Do you buy in bulk because that’s what you’re going to use, or because it’s a lower price per unit, and you hope to use it before it goes bad?
 Are you only buying the fresh meat, dairy and produce your family will use before it goes bad?
 Do you eat the leftovers you put back in the fridge, or do you throw them out a week later?
 Do you know what the sell by dates really mean or when the expiration date really matter?